ghga-de/milestones-docs/11-golden_quail/technical_specification.md

 - using a factory that gets the pydantic model as input and returns protocols/providers configured accordingly

 ### Testing:
-To keep the roadmap lean, we will skip producing testing-specific provider implementations.
+To keep the roadmap lean, we might skip producing testing-specific provider implementations.
 However, we will provide pytest fixtures that will setup and teardown containers running the required infrastructure for integration testing.

+(We might provide a testing implementation for the CRUD Database Protocol, as this can be easily realized via a python dictionary.)

 ### Application
 The newly created building blocks shall be applied to the existing file service, incl.: